Updated August 9, 2023

 - Switch the virtual desktop: You can do this by pressing Windows Button + Ctrl + Left or Right button.

-Play Xbox Games
+5. Play Xbox Games

-Cast videos to other multimedia
+6. Cast Videos to other Multimedia

-Find the original Control Panel
+8. Find the original Control Panel

-Record the video of an application
+9. Record the Video of an Application

-To do this, you can press the Windows key + G. A box will soon appear asking you if you want to open the Game bar.
-Well, lie, and press Yes, this is a game box and another plethora of options will appear in the same bar.
-It is simple – all you have to do is click on Record to start recording the video.
-You can find the recorded videos in the Game DVR of the Xbox’s inbuilt app and also under the user folder Videos followed by Captures.
-This trick is especially useful if you are into making instructional videos for YouTube and the likes.
+To do this, press the Windows key + G. A box will soon appear, asking if you want to open the Game bar.
+Well, lie, and press Yes, this is a game box, and many options will appear in the same bar.
+It is simple – you must click on Record to start recording the video.
+You can find the recorded videos in the Game DVR of the Xbox’s inbuilt app and under the user folder Videos, followed by Captures.
+This trick is handy for making instructional videos for YouTube and the like.

 To enable Battery Saver, click on the Start Menu, go to Settings, followed by System and Battery Saver.

-Print to PDF
+13. Print to PDF

-Make your privacy a priority
+14. Make your Privacy a Priority

-Go back to Windows 7 or 8.1
+15. Go back to Windows 7 or 8.1

-You will also be asked to fill out a form explaining why you are switching back and then the process will start.
+You will also be asked to fill out a form explaining why you are switching back, and then the process will start.

 I hope these tips and tricks help you get the best out of Windows 10!

-Here are some articles that will help you to get more detail about the Productivity tricks and Tips for Windows 10 so just go through the link.
+Here are some articles that will help you to get more detail about the Productivity tricks and Tips for Windows 10, so go through the link.